dreadwrr/Recentchanges/README.md

 ![Alt text](https://i.imgur.com/yNnttmU.png) <br>
 ![Alt text](https://i.imgur.com/p1kuXYp.png) <br><br>

 Can be used with system python or one step pyinstall build.
 A windows setup version is available if python isnt installed <br><br>
+3.0.6 Released! adding seemless use with adding\removing to path from settings and with powershell 7 there is a speed boost for results<br>
+also python scandir is really fast. <br>
 3.0.5 mft parser made in c for faster parsing.
 Main search uses Powershell or if wsl is enabled uses Python <br>
 3.0.3 saw Recentchanges, that was first made on windows, being overhauled with new features plus updates from recentchanges Qt linux <br><br>